 As you begin to read longer German sentences, it becomes very useful to recognize prepositional phrases and remember the absolutely reliable law that prepositional phrases are stand-alone, self-enclosed units of meaning (just as in English).
-All of the words enclosed between a preposition and its object (usually a noun) all belong within that phrase – and thus are not modifiers of anything outside of that phrase!
-Consider, for example:
+All of the words enclosed between a preposition and its object (usually a noun) all belong within that phrase.
+Be sure not to break up prepositional phrases as you experiment with your translation’s English word order.

-Lange sinnte sie über seine frühen Gedichte in der Zeitschrift nach.
+Lange dachte sie über seine frühen Gedichte in der Zeitschrift nach.

 Handy tip: Sometimes the object of a preposition is a noun that itself has further genitive-case nouns modifying it.
 The above rule still holds: all of the genitive-case nouns tied to the actual prepositional object are still just modifiers of that object, so they also belong inside of the prepositional phrase.
 Example: